 I haven’t done a program like this before.
 Employers should have this for employees about to retire in 2-3 years.
 Good way to be supportive of your workers!

 I loved the exercises.
 Made me really think about who I am.
 Are these elements about who I choose to be?
 Or what I’ve assumed out of habit, expectations of others or society in general.

 I find this work challenging emotionally, particularly due to recent changes.
-However after a coaching session with Jo I felt much better.
+However after a coaching session I felt much better.
 I am glad to be thinking about my upcoming life BEFORE I actually retire!